department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/product/background.md

 **Key point:** When you download a Blue Button Report, you choose what data goes into it.

 #### Search my record
 In early 2022, a My HealtheVet (MHV) developer created an application called "[Search my record](https://www.myhealth.va.gov/mhv-portal-web/search-my-record)."
 (You must sign in to use the application.
-The top middle of [this Mural shows the search screen for "Search my record."](https://app.mural.co/t/departmentofveteransaffairs9999/m/departmentofveteransaffairs9999/1638893982626/3b17e35260c8b5671613ac2b3b9bdb0d004848ba?sender=megpeters0505)
+Here's the [search screen for "Search my record."](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/assets/search-my-record-search-screen.png)

 A few things to note about "Search my record":
 - All data in "Search my record" also lives in Blue Button, but...
 - Blue Button includes some data that "Search my record" doesn't have (exs: DoD info, self-entered health data).
 - Currently MHV does not link to the "Search my record" app, so only people who know the URL for "Search my record" can access it.

 **Why did VA create "Search my record"?**
 - They wanted something more advanced, with more options in the UX than Blue Button Report has — something that allows Veterans to dig deeper, to search and pull up a specific thing (ex: lab result).